Commencement - Students

-The Spring 2013 Commencement (graduation) ceremonies will be held on Saturday, May 11, 2013, in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
-The following is intended mainly for candidates for graduation, their families, and friends.
+The Summer 2015 Commencement (graduation) will be held on Saturday, August 1, 2015 at 10 am and 2 pm in the Gymnasium on the Kennesaw State University - Marietta campus (Location S2 on the Campus Map).
+The following is intended mainly for candidates for graduation, their families,

-Candidates for graduation should arrive no later than one hour before their ceremony for check in on the main level of the Architecture Building (see ceremony schedule below).
-Once you have checked in , you will report to your assigned assembly area.
+Candidates for graduation should arrive no later than one hour before their ceremony for check in on the main level of the Architecture Building.
+Once you have checked in, you will report to your assigned assembly area.
 All candidates must check in at Architecture before going to the assembly areas.

 Family and Friends